Best Online Degrees in: Social Work

 This award goes to the University of Iowa because of the amount of resources available online through its career center.
 Students can find resources on planning their major and career, interview tips, and video seminars on job-search skills such as resume writing, interviewing, and networking.
 They can also search the school’s online recruiting system for jobs, internships, volunteer opportunities, and possible mentors.

 Brescia University receives this award for its generous financial aid offerings.
-According to the National Center for Education Statistics, 98% of full-time beginning undergraduate students received financial aid during the 2011-2010 school year.
-That year, 97% of students receive grant or scholarship aid, with the average award $14,253.
+According to the National Center for Education Statistics, 98% of full-time beginning undergraduate students received financial aid.
+Ninety-seven percent of students receive grant or scholarship aid, with the average award $14,253.
 Overall, 82% of students received grant or scholarship aid.

 This award goes to the University of Iowa, noted as one of the best online bachelor’s degree programs for student services and technology by U.S. News & World Report.
 These programs include live streaming video.
 Students can also request technical assistance via phone, live chat, or email.

 The University of Iowa receives this distinction, notes as one of the best online bachelor’s programs for student engagement and assessment by U.S. News & World Report.
 Students can connect via social media, including Facebook, Twitter, YouTube, and the school’s student life blog.
 Additionally, faculty track the amount of times students log in, encouraging student engagement on a regular basis.

 Humboldt State University receives this award for the range of disability services the school provides.
 These services include exam accommodations, such as extended test time, and disability management advisement.